-2.1 Production of rooted cuttings
+2.1 Production of dormant rooted cuttings

-The production of rooted cuttings for domestic or international markets consists of the following two stages.
+The production of dormant rooted cuttings for domestic or international markets consists of the following two stages.

-2.1.1 Production of rooted cuttings from mother plants
+2.1.1 Production of dormant rooted cuttings from mother plants

-Rooted cuttings are produced through mound or stool layering.
+Dormant rooted cuttings are produced through mound or stool layering.
 In this method, mother plants are established in rows and allowed to grow for 2-3 years.
-Mother plants are treated with fungicides (Benomyl, Captan), insecticides (Imidacloprid, Abamectina [Avermectin], Thiacloprid), antibiotics (streptomycin) and bactericides (copper oxide) to control insect pests and fungal and bacterial pathogens on a regular basis.
+Mother plants are treated with fungicides (Benomyl, Captan), insecticides (Imidacloprid, Abamectina [Avermectin], Thiacloprid), antibiotics (Streptomycin) and bactericides (Copper oxide) to control insect pests and fungal and bacterial pathogens on a regular basis.
 During this period plants undergo regular surveillance and monitoring by SAG.
 During the dormant season, 2-3 year old plants are cut back to the ground and shoots develop from the stump during spring.
 These newly emerging shoots are covered with sawdust or other media to encourage roots.
 Each stump produces many shoots which grow with vigour and healthy roots are produced throughout the season (Figure 2.1).